irreal/milos.ml/src/pages/blog/2019-05-26-english-for-software-developers.md

 ## Disclaimer

+There are bound to be errors in this blog post.
+Maybe even basic ones.
+I'm sure there's some dodgy grammar here and there.

 I am definitely not a native english speaker.
 My primary language is serbian, and I even suck at that at times.
-I'm a self taught english speaker, but I started young.
+I'm a self taught english speaker.
 When i was a little kid I watched a lot of cartoon network with no subtitles, and I started using a PC.
-Both were not possible without english.
+Both were not possible without english, so I had little choice but to learn.
 I later made an effort to pay close attention to english in every movie, tv show or cartoon I watched, picking up on the subtleties of the language.

 I'm not saying my english is perfect by any stretch of the imagination, nor that everyone should simply copy what I am doing.
 I'm just giving my perspective as someone who has worked a lot with both native and non native english speaking devs.